 ip flow-export source Ethernet0/0 ip flow-export destination 192.168.11.11 9997

 You then have to configure 'ip flow ingress' on each router sub interface you wish to monitor the traffic of.
 To view the configuration of the Cisco router, run the command 'show ip flow export', as shown below:

 2611#show ip flow export Flow export v1 is enabled for main cache Exporting flows to 192.168.11.11 (9997) 192.168.15.23 (9997) Exporting using source interface Ethernet0/0 Version 1 flow records Cache for destination-prefix aggregation: Flow export is disabled 35687335 flows exported in 4525686 udp datagrams 0 flows failed due to lack of export packet 4525685 export packets were sent up to process level 0 export packets were dropped due to no fib 0 export packets were dropped due to adjacency issues 0 export packets were dropped due to fragmentation failures 0 export packets were dropped due to encapsulation fixup failures

-For more information on configuring Cisco devices to export NetFlow data, see the link here.
+For more information on configuring Cisco devices to export NetFlow data, please use online internet results to review this information.
 For information on configuring NetFlow/jFlow/sFlow for your network device, please contact your network device vendor.

 As you will notice, we have configured the router to send flow data to a specific destination.
 This destination must be either the Opsview Monitor master or a collector in an Opsview cluster, which is known as a Flow collector, i.e. something that collects inbound flow packets and stores them.
 The device sending the flow data is known as a source, i.e. the source of the data.